openhab/openhab-docs/developers/ide/intellij.md

     - the IntelliJ console should log: `Connected to the target VM, address: 'localhost:5005', transport: 'socket'`
 ![Remote Debug Run Configuration](images/ide_setup_intellij_debug_configuration.png)

-You can now add breakpoints to your project now and your test distro should stop there...
+You can now add breakpoints to your project now and your test distro should stop there.